Tiendil/tiendil-org-content/content/posts/2023-12-22-two-years-writing-rfc-statistics/en.md

 ### Examples of RFC topics

-The topics of our RFC were limited to four themes: architecture, processes, analysis, and planning.
-Later in the post you will see a lot of plots with these themes, but for now, just a few real RFC titles to avoid being unfounded:
+The topics of our RFCs were limited to four themes: architecture, processes, analysis, and planning.
+Later in the post, you will see a lot of charts with these themes, but for now, just a few actual RFC titles to avoid being unfounded:

 - The architecture of our fraud prevention system
 - Synchronization of subscriptions changes